Training a new puppy is a lot of work, and for new pet parents, potty training can be one of the biggest challenges of pet ownership.

 Have A Lot Of Patience

 Your puppy wants to please you.
 Unfortunately, it can take them a while to understand what you want.
 If you get frustrated during training, try to think about ways that you can communicate what you want more clearly.

 If you are patient with them and consistent then they will learn.
-However, yelling, swatting them, or other aggressive behaviors will only confuse and frighten them, causing them to poop inside when you’re not looking.
+However, yelling, swatting them, or other aggressive behaviors will only confuse and frighten them, causing your dog to poop inside when you’re not looking.
 Your dog won’t understand why you’re angry, and it will only make them afraid.

-My Puppy Keeps Going In The Same Spot!
+My Puppy Keeps Going Potty In The Same Spot!

 If your dog keeps peeing or pooping in the same spot in the house then they have, unfortunately, identified this area as the spot to go.
 They will likely continue to go there until you deny them access and establish a new routine.